paulo-e/listed/content/posts/using-slinky.md

    : GenericBusiness<Todo, Long>(repository)
 ```

-Inside our business (or service) class we receive our repository (again, through dependency injection) and pass it to
+Inside our business (or service) class, we receive our repository (again, through dependency injection) and pass it to
 slinky's `GenericBusiness` class.

 ## Controller